 Time Difference: Calculates the difference in seconds (up millisecond precision) between two-time variables

 Expression: a large number of expressions are supported, list of supported expressions can be found in the following link, The following tutorial shows how expressions can be used in Training Builder

 The initial value for all time variables is set to the start time of the VR experience, at any point of the VR experience the user can capture the current time and store it in a time variable

 This tool enables the user to track the value of a variable in the VR experience

 The value of the variable is updated dynamically, so whenever the variable value changes the variable writer will be updated to show the new value of the variable.
 Variable Writer is available under the VR Effects Menu.

-The user can control its size, and place, so it can be aligned on a wall in the scene or on a monitor, user selects which variable to view, color of the text, and prefix text.
+The user can control its size, and place, so it can be aligned on a wall in the scene or on a monitor, user selects which variable to view, the color of the text, and the prefix text.

 Clicking '+' at the top right corner of the Edit Variables and Initial Values dialog will add a new variable.
 The user can click to change the name of the variable, select its type from the combo box, and set its initial value.

 Inputs are entities used as triggers for actions in the Training Builder diagram.
 For example, if multiple nodes in the diagram use a Scene Node, it can be used as input and be connected to multiple blocks.
 Updating the input once will be reflected all blocks using this input.